 While another pointed out, “I felt like I was more focused during my time at the gym, which is a good thing.

-And an individual complained, “I thought this would make it easier to work out or be motivated but I didn’t notice anything and didn’t lose any weight.”
+According to reviews of Ignite, the supplement isn’t for the average dieter.
+“I thought this would make it easier to work out or be motivated but I didn’t notice anything and didn’t lose any weight,” commented a dieter.

 Those who enjoy gym time and need that boost had a different perspective.